Skip to content

 --csv ~/amx-output/sweep-2026-05-03.csv

-metadata mode skips row scans entirely (no warehouse cost), --llm-profile openai-mini uses the cheap model, --auto-accept-high lets the review wizard skip ahead through high-confidence rows, and the CSV gives you a portable record outside the AMX history store.
+metadata mode skips row scans entirely (no warehouse cost) and --llm-profile openai-mini uses the cheap model; the CSV gives you a portable record outside the AMX history store.
+At the review step, pick the accept-all-high strategy to skip ahead through high-confidence rows.

 Re-run only the tables that failed last time